eflumerf/styleguide/dune-daq-cppguide.md

 output (often classes/structs) muddy the waters, and, as always, consistency with related functions may require you to bend the rule.

+### Output Parameters [DUNE VERSION]

+If your function creates single value and you don't anticipate it ever needing to return more than a single value, have it return it.
+Otherwise, use pass-by-reference in the argument list.
+These output arguments should appear after the input arguments.
+Parameters which serve both as input *and* output should be placed in-between.

 ### Write Short Functions

 Prefer small and focused functions.